-Contributed by Ally Carter of London-based YCN Studio.
+Contributed by Ally Carter of the former London-based YCN Studio, now Lovers.

-Towards the end of 2012, YCN Studio was commissioned by the team behind Green Man Festival to conceive and roll out a fresh identity for 2013, including a new website painting a picture of the festival’s unique experience.
+Towards the end of 2012, we were commissioned by the team behind Green Man Festival to conceive and roll out a fresh identity for 2013, including a new website painting a picture of the festival’s unique experience.

 Green Man Festival takes place over four days at the foot of the Black Mountains in Glanusk, Wales each August (15th-18th August this year).
 Beloved for its truly independent ethos and eclectic programming, the festival is now in its eleventh year and going strong.
 Headliners for 2013 include Band Of Horses, Edwyn Collins, John Cale, Local Natives, Erol Alkan and scores more.

-YCN Studio director Alex Ostrowski explained how the team began the project:
+Our director Alex Ostrowski explained how we began the project:

 “We started by asking a million questions and immersing ourselves in the materials from previous years.
 Pretty early on, we knew we wanted to do something unexpected with the Green Man himself… we wanted to find a way for audiences to feel his presence everywhere, rather than just in a logo.”